 Place the chocolate in a small metal bowl.
 Heat the heavy cream to boiling on high.
 Turn off the heat and stir in the espresso powder and 1/4 teaspoon of salt.
 Pour the espresso-cream mixture into the center of the bowl of chocolate.
 Using a wooden spoon, stir until well combined, starting in the center with tight circles until the chocolate is shiny and viscous, then slowly widening the circle to incorporate more until thoroughly combined.
 Stir in the liqueur.
 Set aside and let stand at room temperature for 1 hour, or until thickened.

-Using 2 teaspoons, scoop the thickened chocolate into 1-teaspoon mounds on a parchment-lined sheet pan.
+Using 2 spoons, scoop the thickened chocolate into teaspoon-sized mounds and place them on on a parchment-lined sheet pan.
 Refrigerate for 10 to 15 minutes, or until firm.